Where to use your NSW Stay Vouchers

 An Active Getaway in Newcastle

 Start your visit to the Hunter Coast’s biggest city with a bush walk at Glenrock Lagoon just south of town.
-The Yuelarbah walking track is a 6.8km return walk (or ride) that is relatively easy and delivers a number of highlights including Leichhardt Lookout and two small waterfalls before you reach Burwood Beach.
+The Yuelarbah walking track is a 6.8km return walk (or ride) that is relatively easy and delivers several highlights, including Leichhardt Lookout and two small waterfalls before you reach Burwood Beach.

 Next up, it’s time to explore the beaches along the Bathers Way.
 Begin in the south at Merewether Beach.
 By the time you get to Merewether and its iconic ocean pool, you will probably be starving.
 There are two great options: either Merewether Surf House if you fancy eating in or for a great takeaway option, Blue Door Kiosk.